Kabba (singer): 2019–present: KABBA and debut EP

-Through an Instagram post on 8 July 2019, Amy announced that she would rebrand as KABBA.
+Through an Instagram post on 8 July 2019, A*M*E announced that she would rebrand as KABBA.

 KABBA announced the first single from her self titled debut EP on 12 July 2019.
 It is titled "Glue" and features Bartoven, who previously appeared on her song "City Lights".
 The song was first premiered on COMPLEX on 24 July 2019.
 In the article, KABBA explained the reasons behind her rebrand, stating: "KABBA is a Sierra Leonean name and part of my identity that is so precious to me.
 Now that I'm entering a new phase in my career, I'm free to fully embrace KABBA."

 Her debut EP KABBA was released on 14 February 2020.